taryev/PhyEx-Cameras/landmarks.md

 | ❌                   | lsmalltoe 20 |
 | ❌                   | rsmalltoe 23 |

-Neck and midhip landmarks for Mediapipe are approximated by calculating the
+Neck and midhip landmarks for Mediapipe are approximated by calculating the midpoint between two points